hxtree/galaxyops/platform/aws-org-formation/README.md

 The AWS Organization is initialized, managed, and synced using [AWS Organization Formation](https://github.com/org-formation/org-formation-cli).

+## Domain Registration

+Domain registration is done manually via Route 53.
+Populate domainName.
+Delete any hostedZone in master account as org formation will create one.

 ## Getting Started

 1. Login to the AWS Management Console.
 Go to Org Formations and create an Org.